- Stores almost any type of information, including plain text,

 or by automatically matching identical nodes.

 - Text data can be spell checked (requires an external program

 - Data can be automatically re-arranged using categories from

 - There are many options for customizing both general and

 - There are editors for keyboard shortcuts and toolbar

 - Fonts used in the GUI, editors and output views can be

-- The user interface is available in English and German.
+- The user interface is available in English, German and

+Spanish.
 Translations into other languages are TBD.